 Epithelial ovarian tumor

 Different types of ovarian cancer can develop depending on which part of the ovaries the cancer started in.
-An epithelial ovarian tumor is the most common type of ovarian cancer and starts in the cells on the outer surface of the ovaries.
+An epithelial ovarian tumor is the

 People with ovarian cysts usually experience few or no symptoms.
 The early stages of ovarian cancer may also cause no or only minor symptoms.